 Connect Aeolian scale shapes

-When you can play it in Am, move on to all other 12 keys.
+When you can play this exercise in A, move on to all other 12 keys.
 Remember to push the BPM!

-This exercise takes the Aeolian mode and runs it through the cycle of 4th.
-Instead of going up and down the neck we move to the closest possible shape.
+This exercise takes the Aeolian mode and runs it through the cycle of 4th using the closest shape possible.

-As usual, this exercise should be pushed to a BPM for maximum effect.
+As always, this exercise should be pushed to high BPM levels for maximum effect.